smar10s/pytui/README.md

 Examples of individual features below.
 For a more complete application example see [sigkit](https://github.com/smar10s/sigkit).

 #### Canvas

+A basic pixel-like canvas implemented using braille dots.

+Individual dots cannot be styled because several dots may be represented by a single character, but the entire canvas can be.

+Origin is at top left with Y descending, computer graphics style.

 ```
 from pytui import Canvas